-The Lincolnshire Vales, in the south west of the county, is just as beautiful as the Lincolnshire Wolds, with rolling hills and valleys and traditional Lincolnshire Villages.
+The Lincolnshire Vales, in the south west of the county, is just as beautiful as the Lincolnshire Wolds.
+It also boasts rolling hills, valleys and traditional Lincolnshire Villages.
 It is an ideal location for cycling, walking and visiting places of interest including Stamford, Burghley House and Belton House.
-The Lincolnshire Vales is easily accessible from London and the south via the A1, and from the Midlands.
+The Lincolnshire Vales is easily accessible from London and the south via the A1 and also from the Midlands.

 The Lincolnshire Fens, in the south east of the county, stretches into Cambridgeshire and Norfolk.
-It has its own unique landscape with flat, wide-open countryside criss-crossed with drainage dykes and waterways that are havens for birds and wildfowl.
+It has its own unique landscape with flat, wide-open countryside, criss-crossed with drainage dykes and waterways which are havens for birds and wildfowl.
 Camping in the unspoilt Lincolnshire Fens is a great way to escape the pressures of modern life and reconnect with nature.

 Camping and caravanning in the beautiful Lincolnshire countryside is a great way to spend a holiday or a weekend break.
 Visit our Lincolnshire Camping Directory for information on campsites and caravan sites.